-Nonetheless, in the event you’re forced into an encounter with bear, you’ll want to be prepared.
-I Here’s a rundown on how to survive a bear attack — including specific tips for grizzly bears, black bears, and polar bears.
+Nonetheless, in the event that you are forced into an encounter with a bear, you’ll want to be prepared.
+Here’s a rundown on how to survive a bear attack — including specific tips for grizzly bears, black bears, and polar bears.

 AKA Grizzly Bears